SegMatch: Segment based loop-closure for 3D point clouds: EXPERIMENTS

 \subsection{Demonstration with more complex data}

-To conclude the experiment section, we briefly show that the proposed segment based loop detection algorithm can be applied to other environments and sensor modalities by simply replacing sub-modules of the pipeline.
-As an example, in situations where the simple segmentation algorithm described in Section~\ref{sec_feature_extraction} cannot be applied, this module can be replaced by a different algorithm.
-Fig.~\ref{fig_second_segmentation} shows an example of a correct loop detection by matching segments obtained from segmenting the point cloud based on smoothness constraints \cite{rabbani2006segmentation}.
+To conclude the experiment section, we briefly show that the proposed place recognition algorithm can be applied to other environments and sensor modalities by simply replacing sub-modules of the pipeline.
+As an example, in situations where the segmentation algorithm described in Section~\ref{sec_feature_extraction} cannot be applied, this module can be replaced by a different algorithm.
+Fig.~\ref{fig_second_segmentation} shows an example of a correct loop detection by matching segments obtained from segmenting the point cloud based on region growing with smoothness constraints \cite{rabbani2006segmentation}.
 Although these types of segments may appear to be less meaningful for humans, they provide discriminative features for the loop-closure algorithm, as illustrated by the matches shown in Fig.~\ref{fig_second_segmentation}.